 If you have already applied for financial aid, check your documents and award status to ensure that all forms are completed and accurate.
 International students (F-1 and J-1 visa holders) are not eligible for need-based aid.

 - You will receive financial aid notification between early March and May.

-- Financial aid award letters are available online starting early March for all admitted students who submitted a FAFSA by February 15.
-Admitted students who applied for financial aid after February 15 will receive their financial aid notification within two weeks of their offer of admission but no earlier than early March.
+- Financial aid award letters are available online starting end of March for all admitted students who submitted a FAFSA by March 15.
 Check for missing documents or view your financial aid award letter.

 - Look for scholarship notifications between early March and May.
 Only those selected are notified.
 No separate application is required.
 Learn more about Rutgers scholarships.